olir/nutshell-communicate/src/site/markdown/instructions.md

 ___Serialization:___

-* Message extends NioStruct, a class which expects that each field we do not want to transfer is explicitly marked with the annotation @NoTransfer.
+* Message extends EncodedNioStruct, a class which expects that each field we do not want to transfer is explicitly marked with the annotation @NoTransfer.
 * These field types can be primitives or the corresponding classes or any class that implements Transferable.
-* NioStruct is a Transferable, so you can create substructures.
+* EncodedNioStruct is a Transferable, so you can create substructures.
+It is based on rge kryo library and uses variable length encoding for integers.
-* The class NioObjectContainer is a Transferable that can be used to transfer any objects using Kryo.
+* The class NioObjectContainer is a Transferable that can be used to transfer Objects using Kryo.
+You can register classes to kryo by calling KryoFactory.register(Class<?> c, int id).
+Please read Kryo documentation for details.
 * NVarchar is a String replacement based on ByteBuffer.